meteor/react-packages/docs/tutorial.md

 ## Step 2: Adding your first component

 First, let's delete the `my-react-app.js` file that Meteor generated for us, and everything except the `<head>...</head>` tag in `my-react-app.html`.
-Instead of writing HTML, we'll be constructing our page from React components.
+Instead of writing HTML templates, we'll be constructing our page from React components.

 We'll write our code in a new file we'll call `my-react-app.jsx`.
 In that file, put the following code: